tytydraco/yessleep/out/A_Friend_From_Beyond_The_Window.md

 The horrifying scene that greeted me as I opened my eyes is one thing I will be happy to forget.
 There laid the bodies of my parents, surrounded by disfigured creatures, feasting on their torn chest.
 As I looked down my arms covered in red liquid, curved blade between my knees, and a human heart next to it.
 I screamed in agony, hugging myself, wanting to wake up from this nightmare as acidic taste filled my mouth.
 I crawled to the chair, the same one I was in on that faithful morning.

 Heavy sadness pressed on me as I slumped into the chair.
 I begun to feel my mind fading again.
-This time there was no confusion, I knew it was permanent this time.
+This time there was no confusion, I knew it was permanent .
 Another me was slowly embracing me from the inside, using my body as a shell to give birth to a new monstrosity.
 As I buried my face into my hands I noticed the phone that I had dropped before I left with Neza.

 Frantically I looked around, she was nowhere to be seen, creature feasting on the corpses of my parent paid me no mind, they were in a frenzy.
 I grabbed it quickly, fearing someone or something would notice.